mmu-webdesign/l5-portfolio-template/5_QA_and_The_Guide/README.md

 Undertake a speed test using one or more of the online tools.
 Identify and fix any overs-sized images (prime cause of slow loading).

-Validate and audit your CSS (looking for unused, redundant CSS)
+Validate and audit your CSS (looking for unused, redundant CSS).

+Validate your HTML.
+Review your HTML - has it maintained a strong semantic structure.
+Look for simple negative things like over use of the `<br>` tag to create space (rather than using CSS as you should).

+Writing

 #### Tools to use